aurotripathy/mask-r-cnn/README.md

 It reuses all of the code available [here](https://github.com/matterport/Mask_RCNN) (additionally, refactoring them into modules).

 Sample results are shown below.
 Each instance of a predicted mask is color-coded.
-THe dashed bounding-box (in greeen) is the ground-truth.
+The dashed bounding-box (in greeen) is the ground-truth.

 ![mark-r-cnn](samples/gdxray/results/val/C0001/C001.01/C001.png)
 ![mark-r-cnn](samples/gdxray/results/val/C0021/C0021_0025/C0021_0025_BB.png)